-Vitro Biopharma has extensive experience in developing cell-based biological products and is presently focused on adult stem cells known as mesenchymal stem cells or MSCs.
+Vitro Biopharma is presently focused on adult stem cells known as mesenchymal stem cells or MSCs.
 The discovery of embryonic stem cells capable of differentiation into any cell type of the body was largely responsible for the development of modern stem cell technology.
 Embryonic stem cells are also ethically contentious since, in certain cases, embryo destruction results from the use of embryonic stem cells.
 However, adult stem cells are derived through non-destructive procedures from a variety of tissue sources.
 Adult stem cells have been approved for clinical use for over 50 years and have a strong record of safety and efficacy for use in the treatment of numerous blood disorders and immunological conditions.
 Presently, the MSC sector of stem cell research is one of the most rapidly growing and expanding fields within the entire stem cell industry.

 Our stem cell products and technology are based upon MSCs.
 We offer basic tools to support stem cell research and clinical studies of MSCs.
-Our products include both native MSCs and various derivatives, specialty cell culture media for support of growth and differentiation of MSCs and measurement tools for the determination of potency, quality and the response of MSCs to toxic agents.
-Our MSC cell lines include native cells, fluorescent-labeled MSCs for use in tracking studies and in-vivo imaging experiments together with native fibroblast cells and transfected MSCs for use in studies of reprogramming of adult cells to gain functional properties of embryonic stem cells.
-Recent research has shown that skin cells known as fibroblasts, can be reprogrammed to exhibit properties of embryonic stem cells, including the ability to differentiate into any type of cell by the over-expression of four different genes (Myc, Oct 3/4, Sox 2 & Klf4).
+Our products include both native MSCs and various derivatives, our MSC-Gro™ specialty cell culture media for support of growth and differentiation of MSCs and measurement tools for several aspects of stem cell quality and ability to treat certain conditions.
+Our MSC cell lines include native cells, fluorescent-labeled MSCs for use in tracking studies and in-vivo imaging experiments together with terminally differentiated cells derived from MSCs including osteoblasts, chondrocytes, neural stem cells, nephron progenitor cells and cardiomyocytes.
+We also provide various Cancer-Associated Fibroblasts (CAFs) & native fibroblasts for advanced cancer research.
+Numerous studies have shown that skin cells known as fibroblasts, can be reprogrammed to exhibit properties of embryonic stem cells, including the ability to differentiate into any type of cell by the over-expression of 4 genes.
 The pioneering research underlying the reprogramming of differentiated cells into pluripotent cells conducted by Drs.
-JB Gurdon and S Yamanaka led to the award of the 2012 Nobel Prize in Physiology or Medicine, for the paradigm-shifting discovery of the reprogramming of differentiated cells, which was not previously thought to be possible.
+JB Gurdon and S Yamanaka led to the award of the 2012 Nobel Prize in Physiology or Medicine, for the paradigm-shifting discovery of the reprogramming of differentiated cells, which was not previously thought possible.